NicoPANW/Contrail_Cookbook/docs/index.md

 ![Screenshot](img/virtual_networks/VR-Allow-transit-on2.png)

+#### Extend to Physical Router(s)

+It is relevant only if Device-Manager is used.
+In such a case, it enables to automatically push necessary information to extend the VN to the MX SDN GW.

 #### PBB EVPN: PBB Encapsulation, PBB ETree, Layer2 Control Word, MAC Learning, Bridge Domains

 For a very particular scenario, PBB EVPN has been developed on Contrail.